Alan Shapley: Early life

 Shapley’s early education took place in Vallejo, California.
 He graduated from the Peddie School in Hightstown, New Jersey, in 1922.
-He then entered the United States Naval Academy, where he distinguished himself as a star football player.
+He then entered the United States Naval Academy, where he distinguished himself as a star football player on the Navy Midshipmen team.
 Upon graduating on June 2, 1927, he was commissioned as a second lieutenant in the United States Marine Corps.

 Marine Corps career

 After further training at the U.S. Naval Academy and duty at Quantico, Virginia, 2nd Lt Shapley completed the Marine officers' Basic School at the Philadelphia Navy Yard.
 In January 1929, he was assigned to the Marine Barracks at Pearl Harbor, Hawaii, where he served for nearly three years.
 Shapley returned to the United States in October 1931 and held various positions at Marine Corps bases in San Diego, California.
 In January 1934, he assumed command of the Marine Detachment aboard the USS San Francisco and was promoted to first lieutenant that same month.
 After being detached from the San Francisco in June 1936, he returned to Quantico, Virginia, where he served as aide-de-camp to the commanding general of the Marine Barracks.
 He was promoted to captain in July 1936.

 In June 1937, Capt Shapley entered the Junior Course at the Marine Corps Schools in Quantico and completed the course in May 1938.
 He was then assigned to San Francisco, California as aide-de-camp to the commanding general of the Department of the Pacific, a position he held until July 1939.
 Following this assignment, he served as the Operations, Training, and Intelligence Officer for the Department of the Pacific until May 1940.
 In June 1940, he transferred to Hawaii, where he took command of the Marine Detachment aboard the USS Arizona.
 Shapley was promoted to major in August 1941.